-The redevelopment of this site to include higher density development is considered to be in accordance with the Council's Development Plan, the London Plan 2021 and the

-NPPF 2021, which collectively seek the efficient use of urban land and support the location of new residential development within existing built up and accessible areas.
+The redevelopment of this site to include higher density development is considered to be in accordance with the Council's Development Plan, the London Plan 2021 and the NPPF 2023, which collectively seek the efficient use of urban land and support the location of new residential development within existing built up and accessible areas.

 It is noted from the Council's previous application 75956/APP/2020/3400 delegated report, that the re-use of the car park for parking and new residential development accommodation was considered acceptable.
-This was further affirmed by the Appeal Inspector in the Appeal decision 3285053.
+This was further affirmed by the Appeal Inspector in the most recent appeal decision of APP/R5510/W/23/3326961 issued on 24th September 2024, the later appeal decision being a significant material consideration in the determination of this application.